 A "vote withheld," in the case of the proposal regarding the election of directors, or an "abstention," with respect to the other proposals, represents a stockholder's affirmative choice to decline to vote on a proposal.
 Votes withheld and abstentions are counted as present and entitled to vote for purposes of determining a quorum.
-Votes withheld have no effect on the election of directors and abstentions have no effect on the other proposals.
+Votes withheld have no effect on the election of directors (Proposal 1), abstentions will have the same effect as a vote against the approval of an amendment to our Restated Certificate of Incorporation to increase the number of authorized shares of Common Stock (Proposal 4), and abstentions have no effect on the other proposals (Proposals 2, 3, and 5).